hughperkins/pytorch/README.md

 # Recent news

+6 March:
+* all classes should be usable from `nn` now, without needing to explicitly register inside `pytorch`
+  * you need to upgrade to `v3.0.0` to enable this, which is a breaking change, since the `nn` classes are now in `PyTorchAug.nn`, instead of directly in `PyTorchAug`

 5 March:
 * added `PyTorchHelpers.load_lua_class(lua_filename, lua_classname)` to easily import a lua class from a lua file
 * can pass parameters to lua class constructors, from python